HemanthNarne/DisasterResponseAndReportingSystem/README.md

 https://github.com/Kishan-Kalburgi/DisasterResponseAndReportingSystem-Backend

 ## About this repository:
-  This repository deals with web related aspects, which includes the EOC(admin) part.
+  This repository deals with all the artifacts involved in whole project.

 # Web Application live
 Link: https://drrs.herokuapp.com/#/login